nuts-foundation/nuts-node/docs/pages/deployment/database-configuration.rst

 ==========

 This is the default backend but not recommended for production.
 It stores keys unencrypted on disk.
-Make sure to include the directory in your backups and keep these on a safe place.
+Make sure to include the directory in your backups and keep these in a safe place.
 If you want to use filesystem in strict mode, you have to set it explicitly, otherwise the node fails during startup.

 Vault